 Clinical rotations of R-II constitute hospital-based services, including:

-- Seven to eight blocks of Consultation Liaison Psychiatry
+- Five to six blocks of Consultation Liaison Psychiatry

 - Four to five blocks of Inpatient Psychiatry

 At the beginning of the second year, residents begin to see patients in individual psychotherapy.
 Our residents have the unusual opportunity to follow some patients through as much as three years of intensive psychotherapy.

 The R-III year is primarily devoted to learning outpatient psychiatry.
 The goals are to attain skill in various modalities of psychotherapy and outpatient pharmacotherapy, to become competent in the assessment and diagnosis of emotional disorders in children and adolescents, and to achieve proficiency in the care of individuals with severe and persistent mental disorders.

 Most of the third year curriculum is devoted to treatment of patients in the outpatient clinics and in the residents' offices.
 Training is provided in psychodynamic individual psychotherapy, brief and focal therapies, cognitive therapy, marital and family therapy, group psychotherapy, supportive psychotherapy, and psychopharmacologic management of ambulatory patients.
 Residents receive longitudinal exposure to patients with chronic mental disorders, and a year of experience in outpatient child psychiatry.